Please wait - Uploading to Gaia GPS

 The real draw is the trail itself.
 It offers welcome shade while you're rock-crawling your way through Sycamore Wash.
 You get to push yourself and your vehicle with numerous optional obstacles along the way.
 The shelf roads may be narrow, but they offer incredible views of the surrounding canyons.
 Pack for an all-day trip because this trail might surprise you!

-ATTENTION: The bridge at Waypoint 6 is currently scheduled for either closure or repairs.
+ATTENTION: The bridge at Waypoint 6 is scheduled for closure or repairs.
 Use at your own risk.

 By clicking "ACCEPT", you agree to be the terms and conditions of each policy linked to above.
 You also agree to the storing of cookies on your device to facilitate the operation and functionality of our site, enhance and customize your user experience, and to analyze how our site is used.